 Let me tell you what I mean…

-Your general admission ticket offers so many perks!
+Your general admission ticket to the Georgia Aquarium offers so many perks!
 Take a look below at the 10 attractions and activities you get for free with your basic ticket.
 You can spend the entire day here and not get it all in.
 When you realize just how much you get for your ticket, you realize what a deal it actually is.

 You get access to all the galleries: Ocean Voyager, Tropical Diver, Cold Water Quest and River Scout, AT&T Dolphin Tales, SunTrust Pier 225, Aquanaut Adventure.